maple

 typically located on the medial (inside)

-of the leg.
+portion of the of the leg.
 They are typically

 shallow, and often appear with a mix of

-tissue and a red, granular
+yellow, necrotic tissue and a red, granular

 base.